business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. Get the right insurance.

-Talk to your insurance agent about common claims your business might face, and make sure you have the correct type of business insurance.
+Talk to your insurance agent about common claims your business might face and make sure you have the correct type of business insurance.
 Insurance can cover many lawsuit claims, but only if you have the proper coverage.

-The best liability insurance providers will help you find the balance between being properly insured and going over budget and over the top with insurance coverage.
+The best liability insurance providers will help you find the balance between being adequately insured and going over budget and over the top with insurance coverage.
 You want to insure your most significant risks.

 2. Create an employee handbook.